testflows/TestFlows-WebSite/source/handbook/index.md

 Here are some common errors that you might run into while writing your `.tfd` source files.

-All exceptions will point to the line number where the error has occured.
+All exceptions will point to the line number indicating where the error occurred.

 ### Unescaped Curly Brackets